-At last week's convention, the ana-lysts fought back.
-A letter was circu-lated over the signatures of nine past presidents charging that the Commit-tee on Pluralism "seeks to obtain through political means a position of in-fluence which its members have not been able to obtain through their philo-sophical work."
+At last week's convention, the analysts fought back.
+A letter was circulysts fought back.
+A letter was circulated over the signatures of nine past presidents charging that the Committee on Pluralism "seeks to obtain through political means a position of influence which its members have not been able to obtain through their philosophical work."

 The counterstrike succeeded.
-When the votes were counted, Adolf Grun-baum of the University of Pittsburgh, baum of the University of Pittsburgh, an analytic philosopher who had lost the election last year, won the vice-presidency over William Barrett, the New York University professor who was the pluralist entry.
-The pluralist candidates for the executive commit-tee, John Lachs of Vanderbilt Univer-tion and Sander Resembla of Lowla in sity and Sandra Rosenthal of Loyola in New Orieans, were also defeated.

-The rhetoric of the political debate left little doubt that the participants were professional philosophers.
-At a rally organized by pluralists on the eve raily organized by pluralists on the eve of the election Bruce Wilshire of Rut-gers University said that he looked for-ward to a day when "the various groups and parts of it will define them-selves as parts of the whole, not parts which are the whole."
+When the votes were counted, Adolf Grun-beum of the University of Pittsburgh, an analytic philosopher who had lost an analytic pinisopher with his inches in the election last year, won the vice-presidency over William Barrett, the New York University professor who was the pluralist entry.
+The pluralist candidates for the executive committee, John Lachs of Vanderbilt University and Sade President of Vanderbilt University. sity and Sandra Rosenthal of Loyola in raily organized by pluralists on the eve of the election Bruce Wilshire of Ru rally organized by pituralists on the eve of the election Bruce Wilshire of Rut-gers University said that he looked for-ward to a day when "the various groups and parts of it will define them-selves as parts of the whole, not parts which are the whole."